kaisenlinux/manpages-dev/category/Mount/mount.md

        loud   Turn off the silent flag.

        owner  Allow an ordinary user to mount the filesystem if that user is the owner of the device.
-This option implies the options nosuid and nodev (unless overridden by subsequent op‐ tions, as in the option line owner,dev,suid).
+This option implies the options nosuid and nodev (unless overridden  by  subsequent options, as in the option line owner,dev,suid).

        remount
               Attempt  to remount an already-mounted filesystem.
 This is commonly used to change the mount flags for a filesystem, especially to make a readonly filesystem writable.
 It does not change device or mount point.

               The remount operation together with the bind flag has special semantics.
 See above, the subsection Bind mounts.

               The remount functionality follows the standard way the mount command works with options from fstab.
-This means that mount does not read fstab (or mtab) only when both device and dir are specified.
+This means that mount does not read fstab (or mtab) only when both  de‐ vice and dir are specified.

                   mount -o remount,rw /dev/foo /dir

               After this call all old mount options are replaced and arbitrary stuff from fstab (or mtab) is ignored, except the loop= option which is internally generated and maintained by the mount command.

                   mount -o remount,rw  /dir

               After this call, mount reads fstab and merges these options with the options from the command line (-o).
-If no mountpoint is found in fstab, then a remount with unspecified source is allowed.
+If no mountpoint is found in fstab, then a remount  with  unspeci‐ fied source is allowed.

               mount allows the use of --all to remount all already mounted filesystems which match a specified filter (-O and -t).
 For example:

                   mount --all -o remount,ro -t vfat

               remounts  all already mounted vfat filesystems in read-only mode.
 Each of the filesystems is remounted by "mount -o remount,ro /dir" semantic.
 This means the mount command reads fstab or mtab and merges these options with the options from the command line.

        ro     Mount the filesystem read-only.

        rw     Mount the filesystem read-write.

        sync   All I/O to the filesystem should be done synchronously.
-In the case of media with a limited number of write cycles (e.g. some flash drives), sync may cause life-cycle shorten‐ ing.
+In the case of media with a limited number of write cycles (e.g. some flash  drives),  sync  may  cause  life-cycle shortening.

        user   Allow an ordinary user to mount the filesystem.
 The name of the mounting user is written to the mtab file (or to the private libmount file in /run/mount on systems without a regular mtab) so that this same user can unmount the filesystem again.
-This option implies the options noexec, nosuid, and nodev (unless overridden by subsequent options, as in the option line user,exec,dev,suid).
+This option implies the options noexec, nosuid, and nodev (unless  overridden  by  subsequent  op‐ tions, as in the option line user,exec,dev,suid).

        nouser Forbid an ordinary user to mount the filesystem.
 This is the default; it does not imply any other options.

        users  Allow  any  user  to  mount and to unmount the filesystem, even when some other ordinary user mounted it.
-This option implies the options noexec, nosuid, and nodev (unless overrid‐ den by subsequent options, as in the option line users,exec,dev,suid).
+This option implies the options noexec, nosuid, and nodev (unless overridden by subsequent options, as in the option line users,exec,dev,suid).

        X-*    All options prefixed with "X-" are interpreted as comments or as userspace application-specific options.
 These options are not stored in user space (e.g., mtab file),  nor sent to the mount.type helpers nor to the mount(2) system call.
 The suggested format is X-appname.option.

        x-*    The  same as X-* options, but stored permanently in user space.
 This means the options are also available for umount or other operations.
-Note that maintaining   mount  options in  user space is tricky, because it's necessary use libmount-based tools and there is no guarantee that the options will be always available (for example after a move mount op‐ eration or in unshared namespace).
+Note that maintaining  mount op‐ tions in user space is tricky, because it's necessary use libmount-based tools and there is no guarantee that the options will be always available (for example after a move mount operation or in unshared namespace).

-              Note that before util-linux v2.30 the x-* options have not been maintained by libmount and stored in user space (functionality was the same as for X-* now), but due to the grow‐ ing number of use-cases (in initrd, systemd etc.) the functionality has been extended to keep existing fstab configurations usable without a change.
+              Note  that before util-linux v2.30 the x-* options have not been maintained by libmount and stored in user space (functionality was the same as for X-* now), but due to the growing number of use-cases (in initrd, systemd etc.) the functionality has been extended to keep existing fstab configurations usable without a change.

        X-mount.mkdir[=mode]
               Allow to make a target directory (mountpoint) if it does not exit yet.
 The optional argument mode specifies the filesystem access mode used for mkdir(2) in octal notation.
               The  default  mode  is  0755.
 This  functionality  is  supported  only for root users or when mount executed without suid permissions.
-The option is also supported as x-mount.mkdir,  this notation is deprecated since v2.30.
+The option is also supported as x- mount.mkdir, this notation is deprecated since v2.30.

        nosymfollow
               Do not follow symlinks when resolving paths.
 Symlinks can still be created, and readlink(1), readlink(2), realpath(1) and realpath(3) all still work properly.

 FILESYSTEM-SPECIFIC MOUNT OPTIONS
        This section lists options that are specific to particular filesystems.
 Where possible, you should first consult filesystem-specific manual pages  for  details.
 Some  of  those pages are listed in the following table.

        Filesystem(s)      Manual page
        btrfs              btrfs(5)